Mid-Western Regional History

-The Mid-Western Region is organized into two cluster groups: the Michigan/Ohio Area and the Illinois Area.
-Initially, we alternated between two and three workday cluster meetings per year; sometimes holding one cluster meeting in the spring and one in the fall.
-We now conduct two (2) Area Workday Cluster meetings per year, one for each area.
-Both were moved to the fall in the late 1990s to ensure that all chapters received the information early in the program year to enhance rogramming and improve operations.
-Our Area Workday Clusters have grown significantly over the years and are widely attended.
+The Mid-Western Region is organized into two clusters: Michigan/Ohio and Illinois Area.
+We have alternated between two and three clusters and initially held one cluster in the spring and one in the fall.
+The Clusters were moved to the fall in the late 1990s to ensure that all chapters received the information early in the program year to enhance its program and improve operations.
+Our teen and mothers clusters have grown significantly over the years and are widely attended.

 Greater Grand Rapids Chapter of JJOA